Wildlander-mod/Support/Docs/FAQ.md

 ## The screen randomly went dark shortly after I entered &lt;insert name here &gt;.

 This is caused by Darker Dungeons.
 If you would like to disable this option, open up Darker Dungeons MCM > General Configuration > _untick_ Do Fadeout On Dungeon Entry.

 ---
+## Lights are Flickering on and off

+Most noticabled in Breezehome but can happen everywhere.

+This is caused by Skyrim's engine limitation of 4 lightsources in a area. when you look in a area with more than 4 lightsurces they alternate/cycle and turn on and off.

+Only resolution is to use Cobb Positioner's to identify lightsources, and delete extra's.

+---